SanjeevKGupta/example/policy/README.md

 --------

 ### 3. Move workload from one node to another node
-In this demo, workload will be moved from node A to node B. This can be necessitated based on business and/or changing enviromental conditions.
+In this demo, one workload service2 will be moved from node-Cloud-A to node-Cloud-B .
+This can be necessitated based on business and/or changing enviromental conditions.

 #### `Setup`
 **3.1** Continue from example 2 above.